Lord Curry launched our Strategic Rural Housing Scheme (SRHS) in 2002, when we moved from being a grant giving charity to focus on housing.

 We consider our SRHS a long-term responsibility for properties and, even more crucially, people.
 It is therefore essential that Addington is sustainable.
 The rental income from our properties is sufficient to cover the basic administration of the Fund and the costs of maintaining the property portfolio.
 This allows all donations to be invested in further properties, adding to the asset base of the charity.
 When a property is no longer required, it will be sold and the money made available for another purchase.
 Thus every donation received will have a real and lasting effect.

 How the Scheme Works

 We look at each situation on an individual basis and successful applicants, within certain financial constraints, have choice – choice of location and choice of property.
 This is after all to be their new home.
-We work with them to enable each family to leave their farm with dignity and our aim is to provide an appropriate home which meets their individual circumstances.
+We work with each family to help them leave their farm with dignity, and our aim is to provide an appropriate home which meets their individual circumstances.

 Some families take on their properties on a 100% rental basis; others have some capital and enter into a shared-equity arrangement.
 This is an excellent way for any savings that may have accrued to be invested in their home (the value of which may go up or down).
 In the cases of shared equity homes, rent is only payable on the percentage owned by us.

 The trustees, staff, volunteers and partner organisations understand that making the decision to leave a business, particularly farming, is possibly the most difficult decision that will ever be taken.
 There are many aspects: in established families, to be the one to let it all go; the end of personal aspirations; the fear of an unknown future, and the worry about effects on the wider family.

 Providing a solution to the lack of housing offers security, stability and a base from which to progress.
 Everyone involved with the SRHS makes every effort to respect the confidentiality of an applicant.
 The ultimate aim is to allow those having to leave a farming business to do so with dignity.